- Python 99.7%

 Kosmos-Py

 Kosmos-Py is a high-performance, asynchronous MongoDB ORM/ODM-like framework and data persistence layer for Python.
-It is designed to establish a consistent, type-safe environment for backend services, combining Pydantic models with MongoDB operations, pandas/polars/pyarrow data science integration, secret resolution, timezone-aware timeframing, and hierarchical execution profiling.
+It is designed to establish a consistent, type-safe environment for backend services, combining Pydantic models with MongoDB operations, pandas/polars/pyarrow data science integration, secret resolution, timezone-aware timeframing.

 Table of Contents